swagata-sasmal/swagata-sasmal/README.md

 - 👋 Hi, I’m @swagata-sasmal
-- 👀 I’m interested in Cryptography
+- 👀 I’m interested in Cryptology
 - 🌱 I’m currently learning to code better
 - 💞️ I’m looking to collaborate on projects